HĪKOI KI WAITANGI

 • Participate in a pōwhiri at Te Tii Marae

-• Work alongside the hau kāinga (the people of Te Tii Marae) as they host the Waitangi day commemorations, by serving in the kitchen, car parking, cleaning etc.
+• Work alongside the hau kāinga (the people of Te Tii Marae) as they host, by serving in the kitchen, car parking, cleaning etc.

 • Witness the build-up to Waitangi Day, hear the political conversations, and participate in the commemorations